Alleluia! Christ is risen!

 After the service our children came for the annual Easter Egg Hunt in the Rose Garden.

 Hope House, our day shelter on Austin Street, is going well and smoothly under the new management of Donna Earnest and Tim Davis.
 The first two months of their ministry have witnessed steady use of the showers, telephone, mail services and laundry; a calm, quiet and upbeat atmosphere as Donna and Tim talk with and pray with our friends who come there.
 As things level out, they will be providing more services to increase hope in the lives of our neighbors.
 Stay tuned!

 The Seeds to Success Garden on our lot behind the church building continues to grow.
 March 15th four new beds were built and planted with vegetables for our neighbors!
 A new Occupational Therapy class at LSU Medical School will offer their ideas and energy, along with our continuing partners: Project-ING, the LSU Agricultural Center and Shreveport Green.
 Classes on healthy eating and cooking are being offered to our neighbors by the Ag.
 Center, and plans are being laid for new possibilities as the garden in expanded.
 All for the glory of God and the health of our neighbors!

 Every Wednesday: Holy Eucharist in the Chapel, using Enriching Our Worship liturgy, 12:15 pm

 5:00 pm in the Chapel: Holy Eucharist, Rite I

 9:00 am Communion in the Garden (or in the church if the weather is bad.)
 Informal; all are welcome!

-11:00 am Holy Eucharist, Rite II with hymns and sermon
+11:00 am in the Church: Holy Eucharist, Rite II with hymns and sermon

-The Continuing Feast: On the usually the first Sunday each month we continue the Eucharistic Feast with a pot luck lunch after the 11:00 service — the best in town!
+The Continuing Feast in the Undercroft: On the first Sunday each month we continue the Eucharistic Feast with a pot luck lunch after the 11:00 service — the best in town!
 It’s a good time to meet and get to know one another.
 Please come!